 Sec.
-16. This act becomes effective October 1, 1991.
+17. This act becomes effective October 1, 1991.
 The procedures in G.S.
 150B, Article 2A, as set forth in this act, apply to all rules for which a notice of rule making is published in the North Carolina Register on or after that date, and to all rules that do not require publication of a notice of rule making and are adopted on or after that date.
+The Utilities Commission shall submit to the Codifier of Rules the rules of the Commission that are included in the publication "North Carolina Utilities Laws and Regulations" within 15 days after the effective date of this act.